zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 **Note:** When using JCEFACFKS as the keystore type, ensure that you define the class to handle the RACF keyring using the `-D` options to specify the `java.protocol.handler.pkgs property`:

     -Djava.protocol.handler.pkgs=com.ibm.crypto.provider

+The elements in the following list, which apply to the API ML SAF Keyring, have these corresponding characteristics:

 **The API ML local certificate authority (CA)**

 - The API ML local CA contains a local CA certificate and a private key that needs to be securely stored.